 Statement from the National Public Health Emergency Team

-The Health Protection Surveillance Centre has today been notified of three cases of a new variant of COVID-19 (‘P1’), first identified in Brazil.
+The Health Protection Surveillance Centre has today been notified of 1017* confirmed cases of COVID-19.